Loading

 ReadAlias Alias for search queries (can span multiple indices)

-DatePattern Suffix pattern for time-stamped index names
+DatePattern Suffix pattern for time-stamped index names.
+Auto-derives search pattern as "{writeTarget}-*"

 When WriteAlias and ReadAlias are set, the channel automatically uses LatestAndSearchAliasStrategy.
 This strategy: